 Born: September 2, 1953 Primary Instrument: Sax, alto

-John Zorn (born September 2, 1953 in NYC, USA) is a Jewish American composer and saxophonist/multi-instrumentalist.
+John Zorn is an American composer and saxophonist/multi-instrumentalist.

 As a child, Zorn played piano, guitar and flute.
 He studied at Webster College (now Webster University) in St. Louis, Missouri, where he discovered free jazz.
 Dropping out of college and moving to Manhattan, Zorn gave concerts in his small apartment, playing a variety of reeds, duck calls, tapes, etc. He eventually became a major participant in the fertile Downtown experimental music scene.